Product Designer

 Everything in the Senior Product Designer role, plus:

-- Product knowledge: Deeply understand the technology and features of your group and have a working knowledge of the end-to-end GitLab product.
+- Product knowledge: Have deep knowledge of the technology and capabilities in your group.
+Proactively learn and have working knowledge of the end-to-end product.

-- Thought leadership: Promote best practices and support other designers in advocating for them within their teams.
+- Thought leadership: Promote best practices and support others in advocating for them.

-- Mentoring: Provide impactful feedback to ICs of the UX department and mentor them throughout product development.
+- Mentoring: Provide impactful feedback to UX department members and mentor them throughout product development.

-- Vision: Collaborate with your group to create a user-centric vision and shape the long-term roadmap based on user needs, connecting it to the broader product and company objectives.
+- Vision: Collaborate with your group on a user-centric vision and long-term roadmap that is connected to company goals.

-- Open source: Create a welcoming community for every contributor by driving engagement of design community contributions.
+- Open source: Create a welcoming community for design contributors and drive engagement.

 Staff Requirements